rinmalavi/rinmalavi.github.io/_posts/2014-06-06-sbt-plugins-in-practice.md

   )
 }
 ```
-Those look like some variables scripted will put into JVM where it is testing your plugin.
+Those look like some variables that scripted will put into a JVM where it will test your plugin.
 Right?

 #### An Actual test
 looks like this.
 In `src/sbt-test` make a folder within which you will add folders (don't ask just do...)